naokazuterada/MarkdownTOC/README.md

 You can also set this in sublime-settings with key `default_autolink`.

-#### Replecements for id characters
+#### Replacements for id characters

-You can also edit replecements when using 'Auto link' feature like following settings.
+You can also edit replacements when using 'Auto link' feature like following settings.

 `MarkdownTOC.sublime-settings`